-We're the company behind Safetac® - the revolutionary soft silicone-based technology used in many of our wound care dressings such as Mepitel® and Mepilex® that results in less pain for patients.
+We're the company behind Safetac[®] - the revolutionary soft silicone-based technology used in many of our wound care dressings such as Mepitel[®] and Mepilex[®] that results in less pain for patients.
+RegenMed partnership with DeCell Technologies, based out of Nova Scotia, RegenMed is the sole manufacturer and distributor of DermGEN[TM] in Canada.